DS200-SP2024-Hunter/Lab08-DueMar20/README.md

 # Lab Assignment 08, Due on [Canvas](https://psu.instructure.com/courses/2306358/assignments/16003002?module_item_id=41285277), Mar.
 20 at 11:59pm
-## Examine Gender Difference in Median Finishing Time for a 5K Road Race
+## Examine Gender Difference in Mean Finishing Time for a 5K Road Race

+**On this and all labs for the rest of the semester: When you have a choice between the [datascience package](https://www.data8.org/datascience/) and the [pandas library](https://pandas.pydata.org/docs/), you are free to use either method to complete your work.**

 The main objective of today's lab is to use a dataset gleaned from publicly-available data to compare two groups using two different methods: testing and confidence intervals.
 The data come from race results that can be scraped from the website of the Nittany Valley Running Club at [https://www.nvrun.com/](https://www.nvrun.com/).
+We will assume that the runners in this race are a representative sample, some male and some female, from hypothetical populations of all recreational male 5K runners and all female 5K runners.
+(You might ponder whether this is a reasonable assumption, but it's not necessary for you to comment on this question for this assignment.)

 **Objective**: Compare males with females for a particular 5K race using both a hypothesis test (Chapter 12) and a bootstrapped confidence interval (Chapter 13).